 Just how are awardees determined?
 What did the Chamber prioritize during this session of Congress?
 And what do members of Congress have to say about receiving the honor?

 Read on to find out.

 The Chamber’s How They Voted scorecard–published today–reveals how every senator and representative voted on a number of key Chamber issues.
 Those members earning a cumulative score of 70% or higher earn the Spirit of Enterprise Award.

 The virtual scorecard can be organized by member name, chamber of Congress, state and party affiliation.
-By clicking on individual members, one can view what votes were cast and counted.

 What votes count?